aqua-lzma/OwOify/README.md

 Navigate to **Sources**, then next to the **Page** and **Filesystem** headers in the top right, select **Snippets** in the dropdown.
 Right click the sidebar to create a new snippet, paste the code, save it and press `Ctrl` + `Enter` to run it.
 This way you can easily edit the chances and not clutter up your console.

+#### Disabling it

+Why on earth would you want to do that?!

+In the console, paste `observer.disconnect()`.
+Or simply refresh the page (on the desktop client this can be done with `Ctrl` + `R`.

+Or if you're a bit dense and on the desktop client you can restart the entire thing.

 ### BetterDiscord